First 'urgent care' for pets opens for business

 ENTERPRISE-A first-ever urgent care medical clinic for pets officially opened for business in Enterprise Wednesday.

-The family- and veteran-owned Pet Urgent Care of Enterprise LLC was welcomed to their 805 East Lee Street clinic by city and chamber of commerce officials and a bevy of beauty queens during an official ribbon cutting and open house.
+The family- and veteran-owned Pet Urgent Care of Enterprise LLC was welcomed to its 805 East Lee St. clinic by city and chamber of commerce officials and a bevy of beauty queens during an official ribbon cutting and open house.

-“Caring hands when you need them,” is essentially the purpose of the walk-in clinic opened by Michael Jansen, Dr. Kim Ousley and Dr. Troy Jones.
+“Caring hands when you need them,” is the motto of the walk-in clinic opened by Michael Jansen, Dr. Kim Ousley and Dr. Troy Jones.

-Jansen is the non-medical member of the team with over 20 years of experience in the residential real estate market as a home builder, investor and landlord.
-He is currently an executive with a tier-one defense company in Baltimore, Md., were he leads a large portfolio of Department of Defense programs.
+Jansen is the non-medical member of the team with over 20 years of experience in the residential real estate market as a home builder, investor, and landlord.
+He is currently an executive with a tier-one defense company in Baltimore, Maryland, were he leads a large portfolio of Department of Defense programs.
 He served in the Air Force as an F-16 combat pilot and developmental test pilot.
-“There is a growing demand for urgent care walk-in clinics for humans to treat health issues that at aren’t quite emergency room level but are concerns,” Jansen said.
-This is a first such clinic for small animals in the area.
-Their vision is to see this as the first in a southeast regional network of pet urgent care clinics

 People are also reading…